openedx/edx-documentation/en_us/olx/source/about/overview.rst

 Course Overview
 #################################

 Each course must have an overview page.
-Students see the overview page when searching and registering for the course.
+Learners see the overview page when searching and registering for the course.

 *********************************************
 Create the Overview File
 *********************************************

-You create an HTML file called ``overview.html`` in the ``overview`` directory.
+In the ``overview`` directory, you create an HTML file called ``overview.html``.

 *********************************************
 Overview Sections
 *********************************************

 The ``overview.html`` must contain specific sections.

 Each section is wrapped in ``section`` tags.
-The value of the ``class`` attribute specifies what the section is for and how it is displayed to students.
+The value of the ``class`` attribute specifies what the section is for and how it is displayed to learners.
 Within the ``section`` tags, you use valid HTML.

-The overview must contain sections named the following:
+The overview must contain sections with the following names.

 * ``about``
 * ``prerequisites``